 - 4. Set the permissions.
 Select the camera (s) to allow live view when the current user account is in logout status. - 5.
 Click OK.

 12.3 Configure Password Security

 12.3.1 Export GUID File

-The GUID file can help you to reset password when you forget password.
-Please keep it properly.
+The GUID file can help you to reset password when you forget it.
+You can export GUID file via web browser.
+Please keep the GUID file properly.